petershin/liferay-learn/docs/dxp/latest/en/liferay-development/objects/understanding-object-integrations/using-custom-object-apis/using-object-apis-with-base64-encoded-files.md

    ```

    !!! note
-       If the `siteId` or the `ERC` are not included, null, or empty, the POST request still works and the file is uploaded to the default site's root folder.
+       If the `siteId` or the `ERC` are not included, null, or empty, the POST request still works, and the file is uploaded to the default site's root folder.

    The terminal should display a similar output.